The music....

 A KISS IN THE DREAMHOUSE by Mike Head - Inherit The Earth

 Tangled Lines, Mike’s “punk lit” zine is always a good read.
 It’s a gloriously back to basics, cut and paste zine that works as a perfect vehicle for Mike’s writing, but this is a proper book.
 It has a colour cover and while the layout is cleaner and uniform, Mike’s distinctive style is still there.
-As it says in the Preface, this is part memoir, part prose but it’s all true.
+As it says in the Preface, this is part memoir, part prose but it’s all true (well, most of it).
 The first part covers the early life of someone who doesn’t really fit in at school and is bullied, but finds punk rock.
 When something happens to his main tormenter, he finds romance, of sorts, and eventually his tribe.
 From then on we get short pieces of thoughts, memories and little stories.
 It’s less structured than the first part, but still flows well.
 It’s the sort of book that you can read in one sitting, but then feel disappointed because you have finished it.
 Mike’s writing is honest, heartfelt and down to earth and I hope he gets to have more of his stuff properly published, as well as continuing with Tangled Lines.

 Inherit The Earth (Tony)